 Common dosage forms and strengths:

-You should not take more than 4000 mg of acetaminophen a day.
+Adults should not take more than 4,000 mg of acetaminophen a day.
 You should take less if you are over 65 years old.
-Taking more, especially 7000 mg or more, can lead to a severe overdose problems.
+Taking more, especially 7,000 mg or more, can lead to a severe overdose problems.
 If you have liver or kidney disease, you should discuss the use of this drug with your health care provider.

 Symptoms may include: